showSidebars ==

 Finding a robust way around

-Assoc Prof Kunimoto and Prof Chatterji recently successfully clinched the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 2 grant for a joint project titled “Robust Design of Institutions: An Implementation Theory Approach”.
+Kunimoto and Chatterji recently successfully clinched the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 2 grant for a joint project titled “Robust Design of Institutions: An Implementation Theory Approach”.

 “This means that the type of information we want to elicit from agents should not be too demanding.
 We must find ways to strike a balance between asking for too much detail and making do with more fundamental basic information on preferences.
 This is because when we ask for too many details, people sometimes become suspicious and are more likely to willingly or inadvertently misrepresent their true preferences,” he explains.